Are you looking for the best kind of knife to use in the kitchen?

 As mentioned before, steel consists of iron and carbon.
 Different alloys can be added to create different types of steel.
 For example, stainless steel is created by adding chromium into the mix.

-In blue steel’s case, tungsten and chromium are added to the carbon steel.
+In blue steel’s case, chromium and tungsten are added to the carbon steel.
 As a result, a blue steel knife has much higher edge retention than a white steel knife but will not take on a cutting edge as fine as a white steel knife will.

 This means a blue steel knife is ideal for everyday kitchen tasks that won’t require you to resharpen its edge constantly.